Student Attendance (Procedure 3.0610)

 - Religious observances.
 A student planning an absence to observe a religious holiday at a time conflicting with a class may request a plan to assist in completing the class requirements.
 Instructors may review a request and a statement from the student specifying the planned observance when considering a request for a plan.
 Students are responsible for securing material covered during their absences from sources other than the instructor.

 - Students who believe they have been denied educational benefits in violation of this procedure may seek redress through the Student Academic Concerns and Grade Appeals procedure (4.0300).
-If they believe the reason is based on discrimination, their other option for resolution is Procedure 1.0600, Resolving Discrimination Concerns.
+If they believe the reason is based on discrimination, their other option for resolution is the Discrimination Complaint Procedure (2.1800.